gaboesquivel/about-lift/readme.md

 - [BananaCode](https://www.facebook.com/bananacode.co) Software Development Company.
 - [BeSpiral](https://bespiral.com/) With BeSpiral you can leverage Blockchain and DLT technology to create secure and transparent community currencies towards meeting your positive social and environmental goals.
 - [Costa Rica JS](https://meetup.com/costaricajs) JavaScript Community in Costa Rica.
+- [Cacao.io](http://cacao.io/) Platform to help farming communities self-organize and compete in the global market.

 ## The Hummingbird